nmicht/node-create/README.md

 - `/lib`: compiled library files, this is the default exposed output.
 - `/src`: source library files: all common business logic, use this folder for your code

-### First Run

-- remove any optional files and folders based on the type of project (e.g. `src/bin`)
-- use `npm scripts` when possible to automate install and build steps:
-  - e.g. `"postinstall": "bower install"`
-  - e.g. `"beforestart": "gulp build"`

 ## Work in progress...

 This is a work in progress, and will likely be in this state forever!